What is a trader? Definition and examples

 Trader (finance)

-In the world of finance, a trader buys and sells financial instruments.
+In finance, traders are individuals who buy and sell financial instruments.
 Any monetary contract between two parties that we can create, trade, or modify is a financial instrument.

 A forex trader buys and sells currencies, such as dollars, pounds, euros, yen, yuan, and Swiss francs.
 The term forex stands for foreign exchange.